-Convexity is the second derivative of the price-yield function and measures the second-order sensitivity of the price of a bond with respect to yield changes.
-For complete details, see 11 References - 1, 3 and 7.
+Convexity is the second derivative of the price-yield function and measures the secondorder sensitivity of the price of a bond with respect to yield changes.

 5.4.1 Effective Convexity

 Effective convexity is the second order sensitivity of the price of a bond with respect to changes in the par-yield curve.